The moving parts¶

 html5lib consists of a number of components, which are responsible for handling its features.

-The parser reads HTML by tokenizing the content and building a tree that the user can later access.
-There are three main types of trees that html5lib can build:
+The parser reads HTML by tokenizing the content and building a tree that the user can later access. html5lib can build three types of trees:

 etree- this is the default; builds a tree based on